phalcon/documentation/docs/forms.md

 <label for="dt-range" class="control-label">Range</label>
 ```

-The form must be constructed as follows:
+The form is constructed as follows:

 ```php
 <?php